Eigenmode Expansion (EME) Solver Settings

 Name Description

-Min z The starting coordinate of the entire EME simulation region.
+Min z Starting coordinate of the entire EME simulation region.

 Number of cell groups Defines the total number of cell groups.